Meet the Teachers

 Vanessa Lee, Founder & Director

 Vanessa is an island girl and nature lover by heart.
-She was born and raised in Sidney, BC and has always had a real love for the outdoors.
-Vanessa developed a yearning to teach at a young age and has experience teaching in many different settings.
+She was born and raised in Sidney, BC and has always had a love for the outdoors.
+Vanessa developed a yearning to teach at a young age and has experience teaching in a wide variety of settings.

 Over the past ten years, Vanessa has worked with both the Vancouver Island and Lower Mainland communities.
 In Vancouver Vanessa taught in both preschool and Montessori settings as well as shared Storyoga with nearby communities.
 While Vancouver was where it all began, it didn’t take long for her to take root back where she belonged, on Vancouver Island.

-Storyoga Preschool has since become the home of Storyoga and is exactly where she is meant to be.
+Vanessa opened Storyoga Preschool in 2012 and has since expanded to open a second location alongside her husband this Summer.
+Vanessa’s passion for creating nourishing environments for children to grow is evident in both of her preschool spaces.
 Vanessa feels blessed to be anchored in such an incredible community of families and is grateful for the ongoing support.
-“It takes a village…” and she is thankful for everyone who continues to be a part of the Storyoga village.
+“It takes a village” and she is thankful for everyone who continues to be a part of the Storyoga village.

 Erin Houston, Program Manager, Greenglade Community Centre